markferdo/markferdo.github.io/_posts/2025-08-11-Build-&-Install-Linux-kernel.md

 We have to disable the secure boot.

-check the secure boot status
+Check the secure boot status

 ~~~
 mokutil --sb-state
 ~~~

-If it is disable then we can continue.
-If not we have to disable it.
+If it is disabled, then we can continue.
+If not, we have to disable it.

 ~~~
 Disable validation: